 - a.
-The Control Officer may establish a PAL at a major stationary source, provided that, at a minimum, the following requirements in paragraphs 030.300.I.4.a.(1) through I.4.a.(7) are met. - (1) The PAL shall impose an annual emission limitation, in tpy, that is Enforceable as a Practical Matter, for the entire major stationary source.
+The Control Officer may establish a PAL at a major stationary source, provided that, at a minimum, the following requirements in paragraphs 030.300.1.4.a.(1) through 1.4.a.(7) are met. - (1) The PAL shall impose an annual emission limitation, in tpy, that is Enforceable as a Practical Matter, for the entire major stationary source.
 For each month during the PAL effective period after the first twelve (12) months of establishing a PAL, the major stationary source Owner or Operator shall show that the sum of the monthly emissions from each emissions unit under the PAL for the previous twelve (12) consecutive months is less than the PAL (a 12-month total rolled monthly).
-For each month during the first eleven (11) months from the PAL effective date, the major stationary source Owner or Operator shall show that the sum of the preceding monthly emissions from the PAL effective date for each emissions unit under the PAL is less than the
+For each month during the first eleven (11) months from the PAL effective date, the major stationary source Owner or Operator shall show that the sum of Operator shall show that the sum of the monthly emissions from the PAL (a 12-month total rolled monthly).
+For each month during the first eleven (11) months from the PAL effective date, the major stationary source Owner or Operator shall show that the sum of the preceding monthly emissions from the PAL effective date for each emissions unit under the PAL is less than the PAL.